-Diana Eng concentrates her practice in consumer financial services litigation representing mortgage loan servicers, lenders, and debt collectors in all aspects of litigation and disputes, as well as appeals and contested bankruptcy matters, across multiple jurisdictions.
+Diana Eng has 20 years of litigation experience and concentrates her practice in consumer financial services litigation, representing mortgage loan servicers, lenders, and debt collectors in all aspects of litigation and disputes, as well as appeals and contested bankruptcy matters, across multiple jurisdictions.
 Diana’s broad experience includes:

 - the Fair Debt Collection Practices Act (“FDCPA”);